 Using Event Triggers

 Currently, the only backend for event triggers is the uSD-card deck.
-You can find a description of how to configure and analyze the events in its documentation.
+You can find a description of how to configure and analyze the events on the usage tab of the uSD-card deck product page.